 How to Enter: To enter the Contest, complete the registration form for a Hipstamatic Big Show™ account (the "Registration Form") within the application with your Twitter® name, your email address, and any required questions as specified by the Organizer, and then follow the directions specified for the Contest in the Contest Summary during the Contest Period.
 You must have a Twitter® account in order to participate in a Contest.
-You must then provide an entry ("Entry") that fulfills the contest requirements ("Contest Requirements"), as specified in the Contest Summary, to be eligible to win arize.
+You must then provide an entry ("Entry") that fulfills the contest requirements ("Contest Requirements"), as specified in the Contest Summary, to be eligible to win a prize.
 Entries that do not include all the required information and adhere to the Rules will be considered void.
 Neither the Organizer nor any one affiliated with the Organizer shall be responsible for lost, misdirected or incomplete Entries.
+The Organizer will determine if an Entry meets the Contest Requirements and otherwise complies with the Rules.

+Prizes: There is one Grand Prize prize available of four tickets to ‘Mr. Jack’s Birthday’ in Lynchburg, Tennessee on 15th October plus travel to Nashville,USA from London Heathrow or Manchester Airport and return, departing Friday 14th October and returning Sunday 16th October, landing in the UK the morning of Monday 17th October.
+Hotel accommodation in Nashville, Tennessee for the nights of Friday 14th October and Saturday 15th October, bus transfer to and from the Jack Daniel’s distillery in Lynchburg on the 15th October and a per diem for lunch on the 15th October..
+The competition is only open to residents of the United Kingdom 21 years of age or over.
+All winners will be personally responsible for completing their own ESTA Form in good time prior to departure date and ensuring that they are in possession of an electronically readable passport as required by US immigration for entry to the USA.
+The promoter accepts no responsibility for denial of boarding due to incomplete paperwork.

+There are Five Runner-Up Prizes available of 1 x Jack Daniel’s Branded portable Wowee Speaker.

-The Organizer will determine if an Entry meets the Contest Requirements and otherwise complies with the Rules.Terms of Submission: You may enter the Contest as many times as is specified in the Contest Summary.
+Terms of Submission: You may enter the Contest as many times as is specified in the Contest Summary.
 By participating in the Contest you permit public voting in connection with your Entry.

 Content Copyright and Licensing: All media and related content uploaded to Hipstamatic's Big Show are copyright of their owners.
 In other words, your photos and videos are owned by you.
 All other content is copyright © 2011 Synthetic LLC.